 - With deep and proper breathing, your body will be able to get rid of all the toxins and substances that can imbalance your whole system.
 As a result, you’ll enjoy a peaceful restorative sleep.

-- These breathing exercises will help a person to have more control over his mind, which is necessary for well-being.
-It will also allow a person to have a good grasp on his sleep.
+- These breathing exercises will help a person to have more control over his mind, which is necessary for general well-being and it will also allow a person to have a deeper sleep which will further prevent snoring.

 Best Yoga Poses To Stop Snoring